hothothotdog/MK4001MTD-USB-Bridge/README.md

 Budget friendly changes to the PCB.
-Modified the PCB from 4-layers and 11cm long (about $70) to under 10cm and 2-layers which puts is in the $5 cost at JLC
+Modified the PCB from 4-layers and 11cm long (about $70) to under 10cm and 2-layers which puts this in the $5 cost range at jlcpcb

 # MK4001MTD USB Bridge